rei-vilo/emCode/docs/Boards/Arduino/ESP32.md

 ## Upload

-The Arduino Nano ESP32 board uses a specific protocol for upload, `dfu-util`, instead of the standard `esptool.py`.
+The Arduino Nano ESP32 board uses a specific protocol for upload, `dfu-util`, instead of the standard `esptool`.

+If the RGB LED is not green, double-press on the **RESET** button.

 In case the board remains unresponsive,